Opinion | Don’t define Biden’s victory down

 It has taken days for the magnitude of Biden’s victory to sink in — the exceptional mobilization of Black voters and the young, a continuation of the Democrats’ advance in the suburbs, plus Biden’s success in winning back a sufficient share of White blue-collar voters.

 Yes, Democrats fell short of their hopes for the Senate, although they have one more shot at the majority in Georgia’s two January runoffs.
-Their problem: Senate results matched the outcome of the presidential election in every state except Maine, where Republican Sen. Susan Collins mobilized local affection and distanced herself from Trump.
+Their problem: Senate results matched the outcome of the presidential election in every state except Maine, where Republican Sen. Susan Collins rekindled local affection and distanced herself from Trump.

-There can be no denying that Trump’s ability to mobilize his supporters hurt Democratic House candidates who made inroads into hostile territory in 2018, as well as the party’s state legislative candidates.
+There can be no denying that Trump’s ability to energize his supporters hurt Democratic House candidates who made inroads into hostile territory in 2018, as well as the party’s state legislative candidates.
 It turned out that it was too much to expect a miraculous resolution of the deep divisions in our politics.
 They go back to the 1990s, have hardened since 2000 — and Trump exploited them relentlessly.

 So there’s still a lot of work to do, and Biden started doing it in an evocative and moving victory speech Saturday night that stressed healing and asked of Trump’s supporters: “Let’s give each other a chance.”
 Graciousness is good politics and good for the country, but so is understanding the brute facts of our political life: Democrats have won a popular vote majority in three of the last four presidential elections; Republicans have won the popular vote only once in the last 28 years.
 The country is changing in ways profoundly challenging to the GOP and the right.
 They’re the ones who should start worrying about being out of touch.